nuxeo-sandbox/nuxeo-labs-studio/webui/google-vision-ocr/README.md

 # About

-Module for communicating with Telestream within a Nuxeo workflow.
+Module for extracting text from an image-based PDF with Google Vision.

 # Installation

-1. Install all of the automation scripts `Telestream_*.js`
+1. Install all of the automation scripts.
-2. Create an empty vocabulary named `TelestreamWorkflows`
-3. Create the Telestream workflow with the provided configurations, may require git access to the project
+2. Add the OCR facet and type contribution

 # Configuration

-## Telestream

-Specify the `telestream.url` in your `nuxeo.conf` file.

-## Workflows
+## Vision

-Use the `Telestream_Workflows` automation endpoint to populate the `TelestreamWorkflows` vocabulary.
-This only needs to be done once (or whenever the workflows are updated).
-Recommend a scheduled job for a production environment.
+Configure `nuxeo-vision` with the Google Vision provider.

-# Usage
+## Usage

-* Start "Telestream Job" workflow
+Use the `ExtractDocumentText` automation endpoint to populate the `ocr` facet properties.
+The operation works with image-based PDFs.

 # Support